MILESTONES: Brevard’s Carroll Distributing Marks 60 Years, Stresses Corporate Social Responsibility

 Take, for example, the annual, 100 percent-volunteer-run Grant Seafood Festival.
 Carroll has proudly sponsored the massive event for decades.

-Come Festival time in February, the company ships five truckloads of beer for the two-day event and none of it comes back.
-Charities that range from the National Kidney Foundation to the Humane Society of Brevard count on Carroll for help when it comes to raising money through special events.
+Come Festival time in February, the company ships five truckloads of beer for the two-day event, and none of it comes back.
+Charities ranging from the National Kidney Foundation to the Humane Society of Brevard count on Carroll to help raise money through special events.

 As part of the Budweiser family of distributors, Carroll gives back on a national level through programs such as Military Family Support, which provides scholarships to children and spouses of soldiers killed or disabled while serving their country.

-Like the family that started it and continue to operate it, Carroll Distributing Company is not keen on fanfare about themselves.
+Like the family that started it and continues to operate it, Carroll Distributing Company is not keen on fanfare about itself.

-Instead, the 150 employees that make up the Carroll team are intent in keeping customers happy and their community thriving, a work philosophy that is certainly worth a toast of as Chabot so well says, “a nice, cold Budweiser.”
+Instead, the 150 employees that make up the Carroll team are intent on keeping customers happy and their community thriving, a work philosophy that is certainly worth a toast, as Chabot so well says, “a nice, cold Budweiser.”